TLDR – Too Long, Didn’t Read.

 Social Media Objectives – The Long Term.

-As a business you should always be looking to interact with your followers.
-We would recommend any business to take 30 minutes daily to check social media to see what kind of chatter is going on online about their business.
+As a business, you should always be looking to interact with your followers.
+We would recommend any business take 30-60 minutes daily to check social media to see what kind of chatter is going on online about their business.
 This is especially important for businesses that might not have a physical presence and exist solely online.

 An Escalate top tip in relation to how to treat followers online;